Occupation and hoarding permits

 You must apply for an Occupation and Hoarding permit from Council to occupy Council land.
 This includes roads, footpaths and nature strips.

 This permit is required to ensure public safety and the proper placement and storage of material and equipment in public spaces, including building materials.

-At least 1.2 metres of footpath width must be kept clear for pedestrians and the area occupied must be securely barricaded for public safety.
+A recommended 1.5 metres of footpath width must be kept clear for pedestrians and the area occupied must be securely barricaded for public safety.
 The width may be reduced to 1 metre depending on the circumstances.